gamunu/vscode-opentofu/README.md

  [OpenTofu Extension for Visual Studio Code (VS Code)](https://marketplace.visualstudio.com/items?itemName=gamunu.opentofu) with the [Terraform Language Server](https://github.com/hashicorp/terraform-ls) adds editing features for [OpenTofu](https://opentofu.org/) files such as syntax highlighting, IntelliSense, code navigation, code formatting, module explorer and much more!

+⚠️ **Important:**
-⚠️ **Important:** <span style="color: red;">This extension is not compatible with the HashiCorp Terraform extension when both are active simultaneously.</span> Using them together could lead to unexpected behavior or errors.
+- <span style="color: red;">This extension is not compatible with the HashiCorp Terraform extension when both are active simultaneously.</span> Using them together could lead to unexpected behavior or errors.

-For optimal performance and to avoid potential conflicts, we recommend using only one of these extensions at a time.
-If you have specific requirements for both extensions, please consider alternative solutions or workarounds.
+- We discover and set the `opentofu.languageServer.opentofu.path` if it is unconfigured.
+This ensures that the Terraform language server uses the `tofu` command instead of the terraform command.
+In the future, if a OpenToFu language server becomes available, this setting will no longer be necessary.

 We apologize for any inconvenience this may cause, and we appreciate your understanding.